Rebreather Course Combo

 Rebreather Course Combo: are ready to change your diving life?

-The PADI Rebreather and Advanced Rebreather Diver Combo on the Poseidon MKVI / Se7en will do that for you!
-Or at least it did for us!
+Most of all the PADI Rebreather and Advanced Rebreather Diver Combo on the Poseidon MKVI / Se7en will do that for you!
+It certainly did for us!

 The Rebreather Course Combo uses the PADI Rebreather and Advanced Rebreather pack.
 It is laid out as you would expect from PADI with the Quick Quizzes and Knowledge Reviews.
 The manual explains how Rebreathers work (both Closed and Semi-Closed).
 The Rebreather Course Combo will look at the various things you need to aware of when diving on CCR Rebreathers.
 Remember though that it it is a "generic manual."
 Or in other words the rebreather course manual is for every PADI Rebreather Course, irrespective of the unit that you are learning to dive.